KureHumanite/ELIN/README.md

 under the index.html list of Collaborators, and the comment section on whatever file you edited.

-And remember ELIN is Grandma Approved!
+And remember ELIN is Grandma Approved! <br />
 <img src="http://sampost.com/wp-content/uploads/2013/05/grandma.jpg"></img>